 - Seal cracks around windows and in the basement foundation and floors.

-- Don’t pour fats, oils and grease down your drains; they may solidify and contribute to a clogged pipe — the last thing you need when your system is under distress from a storm!
+- Do not pour fats, oils, and grease down your drains; they may solidify and contribute to a clogged pipe — the last thing you need when your system is under distress from a storm!

 - During heavy rainfalls, minimize your home water use.

-How has the weather affected your home insurance?
+How does the weather affect your home insurance?

-Canada’s increasingly weird weather may have affected your home insurance rate; rates have risen for many homeowners.
-But, while you can’t control the weather, you can shop your home insurance rate to see if you could be spending less for the coverage you need.
-Compare home insurance rates today for a better price.
+Depending on where you live, climate change-related events may impact your home insurance premiums.
+While you cannot control the weather, you can shop around for home insurance rates to see if you could be spending less on the coverage you need.